angulardart/site-angulardart/src/tools/dartdevc/faq.md

 The result is a much quicker edit-refresh cycle.

-By contrast, when you use dart2js with or without pub, dart2js creates one JavaScript file for the entire application.
+By contrast, when you use dart2js with or without pub, dart2js creates one JavaScript file for the entire app.

 If you'd like to know more about JavaScript modules, see Preethi Kasireddy's